 - Creating an “Office of Policing Policy.”
 In December 2019, the Attorney General established an “Office of Policing Policy” to oversee implementation of the Excellence in Policing Initiative and develop additional resources, tools, and training to assist the State’s law enforcement agencies and officers.
 To serve as its first Director, the Attorney General selected Assistant Attorney General Joseph Walsh, who previously served as a prosecutor in the Division of Criminal Justice and spent over 20 years as a police officer in Burlington County. ]

-***UPDATED INFORMATION INCLUDING IDENTITY OF DECEDENT***For Immediate Release: September 22, 2021 Office of The Attorney General- Andrew J. Bruck, Acting Attorney GeneralOffice of Public Integrity and Accountability- Thomas J. Eicher, Executive DirectorFor Further...
+***UPDATED INFORMATION INCLUDING IDENTITY OF DECEDENT AND OFFICERS***For Immediate Release: October 18, 2021 Office of The Attorney General- Andrew J. Bruck, Acting Attorney GeneralOffice of Public Integrity and Accountability- Thomas J. Eicher, Executive DirectorFor...